Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Colour belt competitors wearing a black or red/black collared uniform will be allowed to compete with no deductions being given.

-Wearing a specialist kyorugi uniform will result in disqualification.
+Wearing a specialist Kyorugi uniform will result in disqualification.